earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 There are several ways that we download data from the internet using `R`.
-The simplest option is to download a text (e.g., `.csv`, `.txt`) file containing data via a `URL`.
+The simplest option is to download a text (e.g., `.csv`, `.txt`) file containing data via a `URL` like we did above.

-We can use download.file() to do this OR if we want to import the ddata directly into R rather than downloading it, we can use `R`'s builtin `read.csv` and `read.table` functions.
+However we can also import data directly into R rather than downloading it, using the `read.csv()` and/or `read.table` functions.
+Let's do that next.

 <i fa fa-star></i>**Data Tip:** If we have a secure url (secure transfer protocols - i.e., `https`) we may not be
 able to use read.csv.
 Instead, we need to use `RCurl` (which we'll see later).
-{: .notice}
+{: .notice--warning}

-Note that we can also access a text file stored on the internet using `read.csv()` or `read.table()`.
-Let's do that next.

-## Use read.csv to read in data from a url
+## Use read.csv() to read in data from a URL

 ```r